xeoncross/mid/README.md

 }
 ```

-3. **Validation Errors**: When validation fails, the raw `validator.ValidationErrors` slice is returned as JSON, allowing clients to inspect which fields failed validation.
+3. **Validation Errors**: When validation fails, a JSON object is returned, allowing clients to inspect which fields failed validation.

 4. **Custom Validators**: You can register custom validation functions on `ValidatorInstance` before first use: